antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD NOT** be created in isolation, and we **SHOULD** use our own APIs

-API creators **SHOULD** be also be API consumers, this is the quickest and easiest way to validate our APIs do what it should.
+API creators **SHOULD** be also be API consumers, this is the quickest and easiest way to validate our APIs do what they should.

 API creators **SHOULD** also take part in any discussions on the needs of an API.
 This reinforces *why* the API is needed and helps ensures these needs are met.

-Wherever possible, APIs **SHOULD** be implemented in a real system, usually online.
-Again this highlights any problems in using an API and ensuring APIs are practical, if not *nice* to use.
+Wherever possible, APIs **SHOULD** be implemented in a real system.
+This highlights any problems using the API and ensures APIs are practical.
 Sources:

 * [APIs - Build an API By Building With the API](https://www.gov.uk/service-manual/making-software/apis.html#build-an-api-by-building-with-the-api)